-Pending availability, the exam may be offered at an employer's office.
+Pending availability, the exam may be offered at an employer's office via web-based testing.
 Candidates should contact their employers to determine if on-site testing is offered that their place of employment.

 Fees

 Check the BICC web site for current fees.
 Candidates should ask their employers about discounted rates for eligible employees.